 1. Customer 360 Programs

 Bringing together CRM, billing, support, product and marketing data usually takes months.
-Generative AI automates entity resolution, removes duplicates, and aligns customer identifiers across systems.
+Generative AI for data transformation automates entity resolution, removes duplicates, and aligns customer identifiers across systems.
 The result: a unified customer view without months of manual cleaning.

 2. Supply Chain Optimization